Scleroderma

 There is substantial evidence that scleroderma is related to abnormal vitamin D levels and vitamin D metabolism.
 Low levels of vitamin D can contribute to this disease, however many patients with scleroderma have hyperactive immune systems which can cause excessive vitamin D. Excess vitamin D will increase calcium levels in the cells, which will activate the nerve cells and cause excess inflammation, leading to more damage.
 Calcium deposits in tissues like skin and kidney are the hallmark of scleroderma.
 These calcium laden lesions are named granulomas.
 Therefore vitamin D supplementation should be very carefully monitored.
 In fact some patients need to be on a low vitamin D diet and even avoid sunlight!

 Scleroderma patients may have food allergies contributing to their problems.
 They also have a high incidence of bowel flora imbalances with excessive levels of pathogenic bacteria and low levels of beneficial bacteria.
 Often times the patient will also have leaky gut syndrome.
-These imbalances can over activate the immune system, and add to inflammation.
+These imbalances can over activate the immune system, and further add to inflammation.

-Dietary Recommendations
+Scleroderma Recommendations

-Avoid toxins in the diet
+• Avoid toxins in the diet

-Eat a balanced diet
+• Eat a balanced diet